 “If these are 400-watt portable space heaters, that’s about 100 less wattage than your standard hot plate, and about 1,000 less watts than an air fryer.
 If a building that size can keep Christmas lights on at 0.5 watts per bulb, they can power about 5 or 6 small space heaters without any issue,” he said, noting he has been an electrician for approximately 20 years.

 The City’s email went on to state, “Staff continue to monitor the situation with the objective of minimizing the threat to human life posed by a potential electrical issue and will continue to work with Public Health authorities.”

 As for whether those who are sheltering in the old barns at the Memorial Centre – which are typically used during the Kingston Fall Fair for livestock storage and care – are being allowed to remain there, the City implied that they are, and that the bylaws in place that would prohibit such activity are currently lifted.

 “To minimize the spread of COVID-19, the Encampment Protocol has been temporarily paused.
 This decision was made in consultation with KFL&A Public Health and will help assist with contact tracing.
 Street Outreach will continue to meet with individuals at the Memorial Centre,” representatives from the City of Kingston said.

 Still, for those attempting to shelter at the barns, the situation and the incident — whatever it may have been — that led to the loss of electricity point to a much larger and insufferable issue.

 “I’m now at the point in my life where I just want to give up on everything.
-I have no hope,” Devlin expressed candidly.
+I have no hope,” Kristin expressed candidly.

 “They shut the electricity off on us, and they don’t care.
 We’re low-lives to them.
 We are nothing to them.
 They don’t see us as people.”